 Direct deposit is how you can receive payments, such as a paycheck, without a physical check, electronic check, or cash.
 Instead, funds go from the payer directly into your bank account.
 The electronic processing of your paycheck saves you a trip to the bank and is typically quicker than physical forms of payment.

-You probably receive payment via direct deposit, as more than nine out of ten workers in the United States do.
+You probably receive payment via direct deposit, as more than 95% of workers in the United States do, according to National Payroll Week.[2]
 This automatic process gets money to your bank account with minimal effort by the employee and a lower cost to the employer.
 What’s more, you can split your paycheck between your checking and savings accounts to optimize your finances.

 How direct deposit works: